A useful guide to radiator valves

 Are there different types of angled and straight valves?

-This is pretty simple – there are two main types of radiator valve, these are manual and thermostatic and, for safety, there is also a lockshield valve.
+This is pretty simple – there are three main types of radiator valve, these are manual and thermostatic and, for safety, there is also a lockshield valve.

 Nothing too complicated here, a manual valve is probably the most common type of radiator valve and works in a very similar way to a tap.